Animal-assisted Therapy Program to Hold Meeting for Potential Volunteers

 HABIT is a non-profit group of volunteers working together to promote the bond between people and animals.
 As a program of the UT College of Veterinary Medicine, HABIT sponsors animal-assisted therapy programs for all ages in a variety of settings such as nursing and retirement homes, assisted living centers, hospitals, physical rehabilitation centers, and area schools.

 The volunteer orientation/informational meeting will take place in room A118 at the college which is located on the UT agricultural campus at 2407 River Drive, Knoxville, Tennessee, 37996.
 Parking is available in Lot 66 located behind the veterinary college.

 For liability purposes, attendance at an informational meeting is required before a person can become a HABIT volunteer.
 Attendance does not imply any obligations.
 Please do not bring any pets to this meeting.

 This meeting is open to anyone with a general interest in animal-assisted therapy.
 There is no fee or advanced registration required.
 However, please call the HABIT office (865-974-5633) if you plan to attend to ensure enough handouts are available.
-For further information and directions, contact Karen Armsey, HABIT Program Coordinator by email or at (865) 974-5633.
+For further information and directions, contact Karen Armsey by email or call (865) 974-5633.